pretix/pretix/doc/admin/maintainance.rst

 There are essentially two things which you should create backups of:

 Database
-    Your SQL database (MySQL or PostgreSQL).
+    Your SQL database.
 This is critical and you should **absolutely always create automatic backups of your database**.
 There are tons of tutorials on the internet on how to do this, and the exact process depends on the choice of your database.
-    For MySQL, see ``mysqldump`` and for PostgreSQL, see the ``pg_dump`` tool.
+For PostgreSQL, see the ``pg_dump`` tool.
 You probably want to create a cronjob that does the backups for you on a regular schedule.

 Data directory
     The data directory of your pretix configuration might contain some things that you should